 Characteristics of Genus Dendrocalamus

 Dendrocalamus are probably the largest bamboos in the world.
 Their sheer size and incredible rate of growth have amazed the people of Southeast Asia for millennia.
 With its practically supernatural properties, it’s no wonder we have so many myths and legends surrounding the origins of this gigantic bamboo.
-Most species of Dendrocalamus grow 50-60 feet tall, and 4 or 5 inches in diameter, but some grow much larger.
+Most species of Dendrocalamus grow around 50 to 70 feet tall, and 4 to 6 inches in diameter, but some grow much larger.

 In addition to their massive size, many species of Dendrocalamus also have very thick culm walls.
 This makes them extremely hard and resistant to cracking.
 In other words, they provide a superior building material.
 And compared to how long it takes to grow a 100-foot-tall tree, the benefits over traditional lumber are obvious.